BioSystemsUM/BioCatalyzer/README.md

 ### Credits and License

-Developed at Centre of Biological Engineering, University of Minho and EMBL Heidelberg (Zimmermann-Kogadeeva).
+Developed at Centre of Biological Engineering, University of Minho and EMBL Heidelberg (Zimmermann-Kogadeeva Group).

 This project has received funding from the Portuguese FCT and EMBL CPP Scientific Visitors Fellowships.